We will use Etsy.com and the Necklaces section as an example website for both of the navigation options.

 4. The text and the url behind the element will be automatically extracted for you.

-All of the selections will also be put into a new entry due to the fact that you selected many similar elements on the page.
+All of the selections will also be put into a new entry due to the fact that you selected many similar elements on the page (hidden under list icon ).
 In Excel, the new entry will become a sheet of two columns that will contain the extracted name and the url of each product.

-5. Click the "Begin new entry in selection1" command + button.
+5. Click on the + button next to the "Select selection1" command.
 You can also rename this command by clicking on the text and typing in "products".

 7. You also have to tell ParseHub which template to use on the new page.
 In our project the new page will look completely different than the product listings page, so you have to create a new template.

-8. In the "template name" text box type in a name such as "product_details" and click "Create New Template" ParseHub will automatically open the new template and also navigate to the product details page behind the link.
+8. A pop-up will ask if the product is a "next page" button, click on "No" and, in the "template name" text box type in a name such as "product_details" and click "Create New Template" ParseHub will automatically open the new template and also navigate to the product details page behind the link.

 9. Select and extract any data from the product details page as you normally would with ParseHub.